json-event-sourcing/pincette-json-streams/README.md

 - Stream mergers;
 - Stream joiners.

 Everything can be described with a set of JSON and [JSLT](https://github.com/schibsted/jslt) files.
 An input file is an array of applications, which are JSON objects.
-They are all run as separate Kafka Streams topologies.
+It may also be just one JSON object.
+The applications are all run as separate Kafka Streams topologies.
 It is also allowed to use a relative filename instead of an object.
 The file should then contain the application JSON object.
 So the input looks like this:

 ```
 [